West Fargo City Commissioner speaks on special assessments, the newly approved half-cent sales tax, and potential parking portends - NewsBreak

 (Moorhead, MN) -- The Moorhead Public Schools (MPS) system is responding to reports of a lockdown at the career academy in the city.
 A representative from the Moorhead High School Career Academy says a lockdown was temporarily put in place to help first responders get to a student who was "in medical distress" on February 3rd.
 The representative says students were held on buses until the ambulance left the Career Academy, and classes were eventually resumed.

-(Fargo, ND) -- The Fargo Police Department is asking for your help in locating a missing teen.
-The department tells WDAY Radio that 15-year-old Carley Kalis did not get on the bus to come home at the end of the school day in North Fargo Wednesday afternoon.
-Carley is described...
+FARGO, N.D.
+(Valley News Live) - UPDATE: Fargo Police say as of 11:30 a.m. on Thursday, February 2, Carley Kalis has been located and is safe.
+ORIGINAL STORY: The Fargo Police Department is asking for help finding a missing teen.
+They are looking for 15-year-old Carley Kalis.
+They say she did not get on the bus home from school Wednesday afternoon.

 Comments / 0

-Note: UPDATE: Police say missing teen has been located.